Have questions? We're here.

 Day 2: Tromso | Embark

-This morning, please ensure your cabin luggage is clearly labeled with your name and cabin number using the provided tags.
-Your luggage will be collected from the hotel, transferred directly to the port for clearance, and delivered to your cabin prior to your arrival on board.
-Keep all valuables and essential personal items with you throughout the day.
+This morning, ensure cabin luggage bears tags clearly labeled with your name and cabin number.
+Luggage is collected from the hotel and transferred directly to the port for clearance and delivery to the cabin.
+Keep all valuables and personal items on your person throughout the day.

-Following a relaxed morning, check out and join a guided historical walking tour of Tromsø, known as the gateway to the Arctic.
-Trace the footsteps of polar explorer Roald Amundsen and learn about Tromsø’s legacy as a launch point for numerous Arctic expeditions.
+After a leisurely morning, check out and embark on a historical walking tour of Tromsø, the gateway to the Arctic.
+Walk in the footsteps of explorer Roald Amundsen and discover the polar history of this city, the launchpad for numerous historic expeditions.

 Day 3: Torsken for Anderdalen National Park, Norwegian Coast